CyberBriseno/Projects/Kali Linux/Securing Kali Linux/README.md

-Securing Kali Linux in Windows
+# Securing Kali Linux in Windows

 This guide provides concise, methodical instructions for safeguarding your Kali Linux VM running on Windows.
 Follow each step meticulously to fortify your environment and ensure optimal protection.

-Table of Contents
+## Table of Contents

-Prerequisites
-Step 1: Update and Upgrade System
+- Update and Upgrade System
-Step 2: Configure a Firewall
+- Configure a Firewall
 Step 3: Strengthen SSH
 Step 4: Install Intrusion Detection Tools
 Step 5: Minimize the Attack Surface